 How to File Form 1099-MISC: Instructions

 As a recipient of Form 1099-MISC, you are required to report the income received on your tax return.
 Here are the steps you need to follow to file the form:

-Step 2: Review the information
+Step 2: Check the info

-Step 3: Report the income
+Step 3: Report your earnings